SAP-samples/teched2023-AD161/exercises/Ex4/README.md

 Open the ![Customers](/exercises/Ex4/csv/customers.csv) file, and click the **Download** icon.

-Alternatively, Using a local text editor, create a local file named `customers.csv`.
+Alternatively, using a local text editor, create a local file named `customers.csv`.
 Add the following content to the file and save it locally:
 ```
 BusinessPartner,FirstName,LastName